markwylde/just-tap/README.md

 ### t.timeout(milliseconds: number) !default: none
 If you have an async task that is running for longer than the timeout, or you are waiting for planned assertions, then the test will fail.

+### t.waitFor(fn: function, timeout: number)
+A promise based function that will continuously try and execute the first argument until:
+- no `notOk`'s are raised
+- it does not throw

+All assertions are discarded until the final pass.

 ### Assertions
 ```javascript
 t.pass('passed');